DigitalGeographyLab/Finger-geoparser/README.md

  - Implement gazetteers/API's other than GeoNames.
 [Nimisampo](https://nimisampo.fi/fi/app) has potential in the Finnish context.
  - Implement text-preprocessing steps.
 Removing hashtags for instance?
  - Implement geocoding / toponym resolution step other than a simple query.
 The literature should provide hints.
+ - Use the linguistic pipeline results (stored in the doc object) in some way.
+Useful in toponym resolution?